-- (a) the drawing up of selection criteria and appointment procedures for Executive Directors and Non-Executive Directors: - (b) the periodical assessment of the size and composition of the Board, and the making of proposal for a composition profile of the Board; - (c) the periodical assessment of the performance of individual Executive Directors and Non-Executive Directors and reporting this to the Board; - (d) the drawing up of a plan for the succession of Executive Directors and Non-Executive Directors; - (e) the proposal for appointment and reappointment of Executive Directors and Non-Executive Directors; - (f) the supervision of the policy of the Board regarding the selection criteria and appointment procedures for senior management; and - (g) the drawing up of the Company's diversity policy for the composition of the Board.
+- (a) the drawing up of selection criteria and appointment procedures for Executive Directors and Non-Executive Directors; - (b) the periodical assessment of the size and composition of the Board, and the making of proposal for a composition profile of the Board; - (c) the periodical assessment of the performance of individual Executive Directors and Non-Executive Directors and reporting this to the Board; - (d) the drawing up of a plan for the succession of Executive Directors and Non-Executive Directors; - (e) the proposal for appointment and reappointment of Executive Directors and Non-Executive Directors; - (f) the supervision of the policy of the Board regarding the selection criteria and appointment procedures for senior management; and of meetings of the Remuneration and Nomination Committee and the main items discussed at those meetings.
+The Remuneration and Nomination Committee describes, in a transparent manner, in addition to the matters required by law:

+(g) the drawing up of the Company's diversity policy for the composition of the Board.

 The Remuneration and Nomination Committee reports on its deliberations and findings to the Board.
-This report includes information on how the duties of the Remuneration and Nomination Committee were carried out in the financial year, and also reports on the composition of the Remuneration and Nomination Committee, the number of meetings of the Remuneration and Nomination Committee and the main items discussed at those meetings.
+This report includes information on how the duties of the Remuneration and Nomination Committee were carried out in the financial year, and also reports on the composition of the Remuneration and Nomination Committee, the number